FriendPalm/FriendPal/README.md

 ```

 ## Walkthrough
-FriendPal is simple to use.
+FriendPal is simple to use. before logging in, you may only use the translator of the app (which is not functional
+yet). after login, you will have access to the messenger, which allows you to send and receive messages.
+From the top
+ of the page

 ## Credits